TDStrasser/Kookaberry-Reference-Guide/docs/source/kooka.rst

 .. data::
     radio

-    This handles the interface to the 2.4GHz digital packet radio (nRF51822), an instance of :ref:`nrf51.Radio`.
+    This handles the interface to the 2.4GHz digital packet radio, an instance of :ref:`nrf51.Radio`.